-Giving the opportunity for candidates / participants to take a practice or mock version of an exam before they take the real thing has huge benefits for all stakeholders.
-Here are 10 reasons why including practice tests within your exam programme will improve it.
+Giving the opportunity for candidates/participants to take a practice or mock version of an exam before they take the real thing has huge benefits for all stakeholders.
+Here are 10 reasons why including practice tests within your exam program will improve it.

 1. Most importantly, practice tests tell candidates which topics they have not mastered and encourage them to focus future learning on weak areas.